Lin Dan: Personal life

 Lin has been in a relationship with Xie Xingfang, herself a former world champion, since 2003.
 They were quietly engaged on 13 December 2010 in Haizhu, Guangzhou.
 Xie initially denied but later acknowledged romantic involvement with Lin, who reacted angrily at the public exposure of their relationship, citing reasons of personal privacy.
 The two were married on 23 September 2012 and the wedding ceremony was held at the Beijing University of Technology.

 Lin had five tattoos visible during the 2012 Summer Olympics.
 His upper left arm has a Christian cross, his lower left arm has five stars, his right upper arm reads "until the end of world", a double "F" lettering on his lower right arm, and his initials "LD" are tattooed on the back of his neck.
 These tattoos have been the subject of controversy due to his military and religious status.

 On 17 October 2012, he became the first active Chinese badminton player to accept a master's degree, which was presented at Huaqiao University.
 His autobiography, Until the End of the World, was published after he successfully defended his Olympic title at the London 2012 Olympics.

 He and his wife Xie Xingfang had their first child "Xiao Yu" (Little feather) on 5 November 2016.
-On November 17, 2016, he admitted to an affair and apologised on Weibo.
+On 17 November 2016, he admitted to an affair and apologised on Weibo.
 Social media users had purportedly identified the woman as actress and model Zhao Yaqi.

-Awards
+Honours and awards

 Lin won the Eddie Choong Player of the Year award for two consecutive years in 2006 and 2007.
 He also secured the BWF Best Male Player of the Year in 2008.
 Lin was voted Most Valuable Player (MVP) during the 2010 Asian Games in Guangzhou, China.

 On 16 January 2011, he was named China's best male athlete for 2010 in China Central Television's Sports Personality of the Year poll for his clean sweep in major badminton titles.

+On 26 May 2023, Lin was inducted into the BWF's Hall of Fame along with long-time rival, Lee Chong Wei of Malaysia.

 Social media

 Weibo is the main social media platform which Lin is using to post and update his latest status as well as communicate with his fans or friends.
-Lin uses his name '林丹‘as the name of the account.
+Lin uses his name '林丹' as the name of the account.
 In February 2018, the latest number of his followers on Weibo has achieved 3.7 million.
-Additionally, Lin's fan group has set an exclusive account called '林丹全国球迷会‘ on Weibo to update Lin's latest status, post his pictures and results of matches.
+Additionally, Lin's fan group has set an exclusive account called '林丹全国球迷会' on Weibo to update Lin's latest status, post his pictures and results of matches.